trupti1605/Python-for-data-science-and-ai-/README.md

 ### INTRODUCTION :-

 GDP is a measure of the market value of all the final goods and services prodiced in a period.
+In this assignment we will examine how changes in the GDP will impact the unemployment rate.

 ### Objective :-
 There are several questions which have to be answered in this peer graded assignment.